westland garden health logo

 Planting Depth: 3 times their depth or 15cm

-Soil Type: Well drained and moist
+Soil Type: Well-drained and moist

 Preferred Position: Sun or light shade

-Planting Tool: Hand Bulb Planter or a Long Handled Bulb Planter
+Planting Tool: Hand Bulb Planter or a Long Handled Bulb Planter if planting a large amount of bulbs

 Hyacinth Blue Jacket - Hyacinth Bulbs